-La Cabra en el Tejado (the Goat on the Roof) is ostensibly a Rastro bar – immensely popular on Sundays, when the Rastro, Madrid’s huge street market happens.
-Market-goers extend their bar crawls late into the afternoon, long after all the stalls have been dismantled and the streets have been swept until they remember that it’s a school night and the weekend is over.
-And I love La Cabra on a Sunday – there’s a special vibe.
+La Cabra en el Tejado (the Goat on the Roof) is busiest on Sundays, when the Rastro, Madrid’s huge street market happens.
+Market-goers extend their bar crawls late into the afternoon, long after all the stalls have been dismantled and the streets have been swept.
+There’s a special vibe in La Cabra on a Sunday.

 But the Cabra is much more than Sundays.
-The owner is a parent to a celiac child and so has a unique and personal take on what food and drink is on offer.
-Cross-contamination is taken seriously – this means celiacs can be assured that what they’re eating or drinking won’t make them sick.
+The owner is a parent to a celiac child and so has a unique and personal take on the food and drink that is on offer.
+Cross-contamination is taken seriously, which means celiacs can be assured that what they’re eating or drinking won’t make them sick.
 Gluten-free beers are available too.